Do you take insurance?

 Can I receive therapy without going through my insurance?

-Certainly.
+Absolutely!
 You can pay privately, or aka “out-of-pocket” for therapy services.

 Benefits of paying out-of-pocket: Insurance companies mandate a diagnosis, oversee your health records, and may seek access to your information while in therapy.
 They also may limit your coverage to a set number of therapy sessions per year, regardless of what you’re going through.
-When considering the implications of using insurance, paying out-of-pocket is a better fit for some.”
+When considering the implications of using insurance, paying out-of-pocket is a better fit for some.

 What is your Cancellation/ No-Show/ Lateness policy?